This guide will show how to set up comment embedding on your own blog or web site.

 Styling your Embedded content

-If you are running the latest build of Discourse (or 1.4.0beta9 or 1.4.0 stable once it is released) you have the ability to add a stylesheet for your embedded comments.
+If you are running Discourse 1.4.0 or greater, you have the ability to add a stylesheet for your embedded comments.
 Visit Admin > Customize > CSS/HTML > Embedded CSS and you can add a custom stylesheet that will be served up with your embedded comments.
 By default we think the layout looks nice on a white background, but if your site has a unique layout you’ll want to style it yourself.

 (Optional) Adding a Feed for Polling